 Congress has stated that they intended to allow for the deductibility of the expenses related to PPP loan forgiveness.
 However, in May 2020, the IRS released Notice 2020-32, which cited existing tax law and eliminated deductibility.
 Since then, Congress members have continued to state this was not their intent but have failed to take action to restore the deductibility.
 On November 18, 2020, the IRS issued further guidance in Revenue Ruling 2020-27 and Revenue Procedure 2020‐51.
-These pronouncements further confirmed that the expenses are not deductible and clarified that in most cases, this will mean an increase in 2020 taxable income.
+These pronouncements further confirmed that the expenses are not deductible and clarified that, in most cases, this would mean an increase in 2020 taxable income.
 While we now know that without action from Congress, the deduction of these expenses will be disallowed, there is still no guidance on the impact of the non‐deductibility of these expenses on credits or other tax items.

 Should the PPP loan expenses remain non-deductible, the total taxable income will be increased.
-Here is where we see some nice benefit from the R&D Tax Credit, as it can be used to offset the resulting additional tax.
+Here is where we see some nice benefits from the R&D Tax Credit, as it can be used to offset the resulting additional tax.
 Another benefit would include a look back period of the prior three years if the R&D Tax Credit has not been utilized in the past.
 Prior year credits can be generated to either result in immediate refunds of prior year taxes or be used as a carryover to offset 2020 taxes.

 If guidance is received, which states that the non‐deductible wages cannot be utilized in generating the R&D Tax Credit, the current year credit may decrease.
 However, due to the credit’s incremental nature, the disallowance of the wages for 2020 credit will actually increase the credit for the next three years.